ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 }
 ```

 The method works like the original event handler for the **Animate** button.
 It translates (**QTransform.translate**), rotates (**QTransform.rotate**), scales (**QTransform.scale**), and shears (**QTransform.shear**) the image.
 It implements all these actions using the statements under the for loop. **QTransform** uses the transformation matrix to perform the affine transformation.
-So, you can also manually set elements of that matrix using the **QTransform.setMatrix** method.
+You can also manually set elements of that matrix using the **QTransform.setMatrix** method.

-Note that the user interface is updated using signals (via the emit keyword).
+The user interface is updated using signals (via the emit keyword).
 This update performs the scale and shear changes.

-Then, you only added three things:
+To summarize, you only made three changes:
 1. **elapsedTimer.restart** method to restart an instance of the **QElapsedTimer**.
 2. Embedded transformations within a for loop
-3. **qDebug** to print information about the code execution time in the Debugger console
+3. **qDebug** to print information about the code execution time in the debugger console

-All of the above was independent on the architecture.
+All of the above changes are architecture independent.
 This means that you can use the same features when developing for AArch64 as you would for x64, including debugging.
-You can also use the provided CMakeLists.txt to configure CMake and add unit tests to the project.
+You can also use the provided `CMakeLists.txt` to configure CMake and add unit tests to the project.

-## Running the Application
+## Run the Application

 Now it's time to run the application using the AArch64 build.
 To do so, use the icons in the bottom left corner of the QtCreator.
 Select **Desktop Qt 6.4.2 MSVC2019 ARM64**: